hugorbarbosa/cpp-coding-style-guide/README.md

 } // namespace some_namespace
 ```

-**Note:** use always braces as shown in the example, to avoid eventual bugs if more code is added later that should be executed inside of a condition/loop statement.
+**Note:** use always braces as shown in the example for `if`s, `for`s, `while`s, etc., to avoid eventual bugs if more code is added later that should be executed inside of a condition/loop statement.

 ## Header files